pretix/pretix-docs/docs/guides/two-factor-authentication.md

 !["Page titled 'Account settings', displaying settings for 'Full name', 'Language', 'Default timezone', 'Notifications', 'Email', 'Password', 'Two-factor authentication', 'Authorized applications', and 'Account history'."](../assets/screens/account/account-settings.png "Account settings")

+Before you set up 2FA, you should store your **emergency tokens** outside of pretix.
+You can use these codes in place of your 2FA device in case you lose access to it.
+Copy the codes and print them or write them down on paper.
+Store that paper in a safe place such as a locked drawer.

+Alternatively, you can store the emergency tokens digitally in an encrypted file or in a password manager.
+**Do not** store them in the same password manager or database that also contains your account password.

 Take a look at the "Two-factor authentication" setting.
 If 2FA is disabled, then there is a gray "Disabled" tag next to it.
 In order to enable 2FA, click the :btn:Enable: button.